 When it comes to matching home appliances to your home's electrical capacity, one of the most confusing topics is voltage.
-Shopping for a window air conditioner can be even more confusing when different models of air conditioners with the same cooling capacity may be listed as 110-volt, 115-volt or 120-volt.
+Shopping for a window air conditioner can be even more confusing when different models of air conditioners with the same cooling capacity may be listed as 110-volt, 115-volt, or 120-volt.
 Understanding the differences and how it applies to your specific outlet will help you prevent blowing a fuse or having to rest your breaker.

 Standard Household Voltage

 In most homes, the standard household voltage is 120 volts.
 The power company supplies two, 120-volt cables, or legs, of electrical current to your home.
 Where large appliances requiring 240-volt service appear in your home, an electrician has married the two cables for a specific outlet to provide the added voltage.
-Wires going to standard receptacles in your walls are 120 volts and are suitable for 110-volt or 115-volt air conditioners.
+Wires going to standard outlets in your walls are 120 volts and are suitable for 110-volt or 115-volt air conditioners.

-A standard three-prong plug has a round, grounding prong above -- or below, depending on the wall receptacle's orientation -- two straight prongs, one of which is slightly larger than the other.
+A standard three-prong plug has a round, grounding prong above — or below, depending on the wall outlet's orientation — two straight prongs, one of which is slightly larger than the other.
 The larger prong is "neutral" and the smaller prong is the "hot" connector.
-Units with these plugs use between 110 and 120 volts -- standard household electricity.
+Units with these plugs use between 110 and 120 volts — standard household electricity.
 In some cases, a 120-volt window air conditioning unit may have a round, three-prong plug of the same configuration.